karl-mills/OpenCatEsp32/README.md

 ```
 ## 3D Print Files
 ```
-Located in the STL Files directory of this Repo Modified from Original Nova Spot Micro Design
+Located in the NovaSTLFiles directory of this Repo Modified from Original Nova Spot Micro Design
 ```